Fitness Model Ainsley Rodriguez Rocks Tiny Pink Bikini for New Core-Focused Workout Video

 “Looking amazing!
 Love the workout,” a third follower commented.

-“You are so gifted and talented,” a fourth fan gushed.
+“You are so gifted and talented,” a fourth admirer gushed.
 “You are an amazing woman.”

 This is hardly the first time that Ainsley has worked out in an Instagram video while wearing a bikini.
 As The Inquisitr reported, she previously donned an emerald green two-piece swimsuit to demonstrate yet another fitness video that focused on the core.
 Despite her similar wardrobe, the exercises aren’t the same as she opted to use weights in the earlier video instead of a resistance band.